×

 Make sure your tenancy contract is explicit and clear.
 This way, when a disagreement arises you can highlight the relevant section.

-Keep Records
+Keep records

 Keep Your Property Maintenance on Track

-To learn more about maintaining your properties and meeting regulations, check out our articles on EICRs and Gas Safe Building Compliance Regulations Certificates.
+Or, to learn more about maintaining your properties and meeting regulations, check out our articles on EICRs and Gas Safe Building Compliance Regulations Certificates.

 PHOTO BY EVO